-For a dose of real-life, kick-butt inspiration, we're turning to the women of mixed martial arts (MMA), specifically the Ultimate Fighting Club (UFC).
+For a dose of real-life, kick-butt inspiration, we're turning to the women of mixed martial arts (MMA), specifically the Ultimate Fighting Championship (UFC).
 We've rounded up the women leading the charge to help you get motivated for your next workout.

-Mixed Martial Arts vs. Ultimate Fighting Club
+Mixed Martial Arts vs. Ultimate Fighting Championship

 MMA is the actual sport while UFC is a league within the sport.
 The easiest way to explain it?
 Alex Lee, social news editor at MMAFighting.com, says it's like basketball is the sport, while the NBA is a league.
 "Fighters compete in MMA, but they can fight for the UFC or any number of other organizations," he says.

 UFC is the largest and most successful MMA promotion by far, with Bellator MMA being number two in North America.
 "But there are hundreds of smaller promotions in North America and across the globe that put together MMA shows," Lee says.

 Read more: 9 Totally Awesome Muay Thai Benefits

 The Best Female MMA Fighters

 The current best female MMA fighters are typically whoever is at the top of their weight classes in the UFC, says Lee (see below for that list).
 However, there are notable champions in other promotions who are considered to be close to that level.
 Lee includes:

 - Liz Carmouche: flyweight, 125 pounds, Bellator Women's Flyweight World Champion